Jim Toia: Studio art

 Toia had his first solo exhibition in 1986 and has since been showing his spore drawings, inky cap paintings, ant hill castings, and more in exhibitions and residencies in the US and abroad.
 In March 2002, his works were displayed at the Hunterdon Art Museum in Clinton, New Jersey in an exhibition entitled "Jim Toia: Groundwork" and featuring mushrooms as both source and subject.
 In 2020, Toia completed a residency with boxoPROJECTS in Joshua Tree, CA where he developed works around the study and manipulation of images of the desert crust.
 Toia is represented by the Kim Foster Gallery in New York City.

 Teaching

-Toia is a professor of studio art at Lafayette College where he is involved with the Community Based Learning programs and the Creative and Performing Arts (CaPA) Fellowship, and also leads an arts mentorship program with the local Easton Area High School.
+Toia is a professor of studio art at Lafayette College in Easton, Pennsylvania where he is involved with the Community Based Learning programs and the Creative and Performing Arts (CaPA) Fellowship, and also leads an arts mentorship program with the local Easton Area High School.

-He is also the Chair of the Karl Stirner Arts Trail in Easton, Pennsylvania.
+He is also the Chair of the Karl Stirner Arts Trail also in Easton, Pennsylvania.